Bandit-17/PVBRAIN/README.md

 ![alt text](https://github.com/Bandit-17/PVBRAIN/blob/main/HA_view_2.jpg)
 The yaml used last template number/select/switch esphome objects.
 Everything is directly imported from ESPhome into HA.
 No extra HA configuration required.

-If you need some extra informations, please feel free to contact us in Discord at: [https://reseautono.me](https://reseautono.me)
+If you need some extra informations, please feel free to contact us in Discord at: [https://reseautono.me](https://reseautono.me)  => channel _#bla-bla-pvbrain_